oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

 ## Task 2: Create a user group and add an Oracle Cloud account to the group

+> **Note**: If you are running this workshop in an **Oracle LiveLabs sandbox** hosted environment, please skip Tasks 1 through 3, as their steps have already been performed for you in the hosted environment.

 As a tenancy administrator, create a user group and add an Oracle Cloud account to the group.